 Top 10 Unique Omaha Attractions

-The Donut Shop is a local hot spot for a late night donut and coffee.
-Closed on the weekends, this unique café is open from 6 p.m. to 10 a.m. and features 50 cent donuts!
+The Donut Shop is a local hot spot for a late-night donut and coffee.
+Closed on the weekends, this unique café is open from 6 p.m. to 10 a.m. and features fifty-cent donuts!

-The Molecule Man is a 50-foot tall sculpture that is identical to a sculpture in Berlin but half the size.
+The Molecule Man is a 50-foot tall sculpture s identical to a sculpture in Berlin but half the size.
 The great piece of art is made from aluminum plates that are punched with holes in order to represent a molecular structure.
-Artist Jonathon Borofsky said that he wanted to depict the science that humans seem like solid structures, but really are molecular structures comprised of water and air.
+Artist Jonathon Borofsky said that he wanted to depict the science that humans seem like solid structures, but really are molecular structures composed of water and air.
 You definitely don’t want to skip this on the list of things to see in Omaha.

 Dine on famous fried catfish, chicken, and corn fritters at The Surfside Club located along the Missouri River and enjoy a nice full-moon or two.
 Apparently, the local tradition is for boaters to pull their pants down and moon the customers during boating season.

 You don’t need a DeLorean to travel back to this old town on the list of things to see in Omaha.
-Omaha’s Old Market is rugged historic.
-From brick roads, boutiques, pubs, street musicians, to horse-drawn carriages; Omaha’s old Market is among one of the top attractions the city has to offer.
+Omaha’s Old Market is rugged and historic.
+From brick roads, boutiques, and pubs, to street musicians, and horse-drawn carriages, Omaha’s Old Market is among one of the top attractions the city has to offer.

 At eCreamery let your mind get to work and create your own ice cream flavor and container label.
 Professional ice cream and gelato artists help make your tasty idea come to life.

 Established in 1956, champagne at the Homy Inn literally flows right from a tap!
 In 2006, Esquire magazine named the Homy Inn on its list of Top 50 Bars in the United States.
-But champagne is not the only odd feature, you can also munch on peanuts or popcorn served in metal dog bowls as you visit other things to see in Omaha.
+But champagne is not the only odd feature -- you can also munch on peanuts or popcorn served in metal dog bowls as you visit other things to see in Omaha.

 Omaha, Nebraska has a lot to offer tourists and locals if you dive in and get creative.
 When considering a trip to Omaha try the unique, local hot-spots that its residents enjoy and you can still make time to visit the Henry Doorly Zoo, Joslyn Art Museum, and other traditional destinations along the way.
-If you already reside in Omaha, these are great hot-spots to check out when choosing a weekend adventure.
+If you already reside in Nebraska, these are great things to see in Omaha when choosing a weekend adventure.